newfold-labs/wp-module-performance/presentation/README.md

 - **Speed up updates** by modifying locators or data in a single place.
 - **Scale the framework** to accommodate new pages and tests as the project grows.

-With these improvements, our framework is more robust, adaptable, and easier to maintain, supporting the long-term success of the project.
+With these improvements, our framework is more robust, adaptable, and easier to maintain, supporting the long-term success of the project